Linearly representable games and pseudo-polynomial calculation of the Shapley value: Preliminaries

 \section{Preliminaries}

 A cooperative game with transferable utility is a pair $(N,v)$, where $N$ is a finite set of players and the characteristic function $v:2^N\mapsto \mathbb{R}$ is a function over the subsets of players such that $v(\emptyset)=0$.
 The number of players is denoted by $n=|N|$.
 Subsets of $N$ are called coalitions.

-The Shapley value assigns a unique value to each player as follows.
-Let $i \in N$ be a player and consider a fix permutation $\pi$ of all the players.
-The marginal contribution of player $i$ is where $Pre_\pi(i)$ is the set of players preceding $i$ in the sequence $\pi$.
-The Shapley value of player $i$ is the mean of the marginal contributions over all possible permutations.
+The Shapley value assigns a unique value to each player as follows. \begin{itemize} \item Let $i \in N$ be a player and let $S\subseteq N$ be a coalition such that $i\notin S$.
+The marginal contribution of player $i$ to coalition $S$ is $v'_i(S) = v(S\cup\{i\}) - v(S)$. \item Let $\pi$ be a permutation of $N$.
+Let $Pre_\pi(i)$ denote the set of players preceding $i$ in $\pi$. \item The Shapley value of player $i$ is the mean of the marginal contributions accross all possible $n!$ permutations of the players: \begin{sh} Sh(i)=\frac{1}{n!}\sum \limits_{\pi \in \Pi_N} v'_i(Pre_\pi(i)). \end{sh} where $\Pi_N$ stands for the set of permutations over $N$. \end{itemize}